 What if you found out you needed new tires?
 Then you are in a world you probably don’t know much about.
 You want to trust the person telling you what it will take to fix it.

-Humans innately, when they are in over their heads, are willing to trust others to help them as if they were their best buddies, especially if it is a grudge purchase like tires – one you have to buy, but get little thrill from.
+Humans innately, when in over their heads, are willing to trust others to help them as if they were their best buddies, especially if it is a grudge purchase like tires – one you have to buy but get little thrill from.

 Let that sink in…